 Step out of your compartment and onto the platform to be whisked away to your tee off.
 Rovos Rail’s golf safaris – one of the most popular highlights of luxury train travel in South Africa – have been designed to please the discerning player.
 Games can be booked at Sun City in the hills of the Pilanesberg, in the foothills of the imposing Drakensberg Mountains on the 18-hole Champagne Sports Resort, and in Durban at the Country Club.
 Other optional golf courses include the Royal Swazi, and Leopard Creek near the Kruger National Park.

-In each case all the player has to do is focus on the game, as the train crew ensure your comfortable transfer, book your times and have refreshments waiting on your return.
+In each case all the player has to do is focus on the game, as the train crew ensures your comfortable transfer, book your times and have refreshments waiting on your return.
 Each course will challenge the novice and delight the proficient player, and that’s before you take in the surroundings.

 8. Explore caves and Ostrich Palaces in Oudtshoorn, Little Karoo

 Located at the heart of the Little Karoo valley is the town of Oudtshoorn, an area famed for its illustrious ostrich farms (known as Ostrich Palaces) and feather industry.
-During the 19th century ostrich feathers were highly sought after by affluent Europeans and North Americans and it was during this period that Oudtshoorn grew to be a big exporter of the lavish plumes.
+During the 19th-century ostrich feathers were highly sought after by affluent Europeans and North Americans and it was during this period that Oudtshoorn grew to be a big exporter of the lavish plumes.

 The town is flanked by the majestic Swartberg Mountains to the north and the picturesque Outeniqua Mountains to the south.
 The Cango Caves, located just a short drive away from the town and nestled within a limestone ridge parallel to the Swartberg Mountains, are a natural underground wonder comprised of towering hallways and the finest dripstone caverns.